 What this looks like in practice

-Opportunity mapping for India 2030 to 2035.
+A global leader in computer peripherals: Opportunity mapping for India 2030 to 2035.
 A global leader in computer peripherals asked us to map India's hyper-digital future.
 We scanned 600+ signals, ran a 25-stakeholder internal workshop, and synthesised six thematic opportunity areas.
 Each theme was delivered with a short explainer video so senior leaders could take the insight into their own teams.

 Government of Dubai: Megatrends-based economy foresight 2033.
 Brief: identify ten priority initiatives that make economic, social, and climate sense over the next decade.
 We referred to 25 reports and 50+ other sources, extracted 1,200+ signals, synthesised 52 trends, crafted 25+ opportunities, and narrowed to ten actionable “initiative cards” the client team can reuse year after year without external help.

 Business Finland: India Futures Watch.
 Partner since 2013.
-India Signals in 2013 and 2014, collaborative workshops in Helsinki and Delhi, the MyHealth opportunity-mapping project for Finnish healthcare companies entering India, and the Future Watch India 2018 report identifying seven key trends shaping India's traje
+India Signals in 2013 and 2014, collaborative workshops in Helsinki and Delhi, the MyHealth opportunity-mapping project for Finnish healthcare companies entering India, and the Future Watch India 2018 report identifying seven key trends shaping India’s trajectory.

 Why Turian Labs

 Nearly two decades of Indian context.
 Since 2006 we have been mapping India's evolution with a depth global consultancies rarely match.
-Our annual India Mega trends study is a proprietary product.
+Our annual India Megatrends study is a proprietary product.
 Thousands of user research sessions across tier 1, 2, and 3 cities sit beneath every India strategy we craft.

 A global research network.
 15+ countries across APAC, MENA, Southeast Asia, and South Asia.
 12+ languages supported by native moderators and on-the-ground partners.